 Much to my surprise, we got a ride from only the 3rd vehicle to pass.
 Bless the soul that will pick up 2 vagabonds soaked and muddy, daft enough to be walking a desolate stretch of road in the rain.
 Paul was on his way to Albuquerque to go to his son’s college graduation and we were so happy for his celebratory mood that made our day so much easier.
 By 8:30 am, we’d already scored a hotel room and I was taking advantage of the continental breakfast (which is of course meant for patrons following a night’s stay, not just arriving).
 Sorry, I was just some really cold and hungry hikertrash at that point.

 After taking a hot shower and relaxing into the luxurious bed, I got “the phone call”.
 The one that makes that firm ground you’ve been hiking on all these years seem to shake a bit.
-I learned that my dad had been diagnosed with melanoma cancer that had begun to spread.
+I learned that my dad had been diagnosed with melanoma cancer that had spread all throughout his body.
 He’d been fighting skin cancer for many years and this one just sneaked by.
 His prognosis was not good.

 I have been dealing with all the stress and grief by doing many miles of local day-hiking, which I am so grateful for.
 Wilderness Therapy works wonders and is very affordable.

 I have also been able to spend some time with my 2 beautiful cousins in Denver, benefiting from the love and support of extended family.
 I am so glad for their help.